On the Adversarial Transferability of Generalized "Skip Connections": Empirical Understandings of SGM

-To deeply investigate the mechanism behind SGM, taking ResNet-like models as examples, we also adopt SmoothGrad \cite{smilkov2017smoothgrad} to visualize the perturbed features when crafting adversarial samples.
-SmoothGrad \cite{smilkov2017smoothgrad} is chosen here for its better visualization results since it takes the average of multiple sensitivity maps compared to other methods \cite{selvaraju2017grad}.
-Following the guidance of hyper-parameter selection in the original paper of SmoothGrad, we fix the noise level to 10\% and the sample size to 100.
+We further examine the adaptability of SGM from two perspectives: varying attack budgets and adaptive decay strategies.
+As detailed in Appendix~\ref{sec:budgets}, under different perturbation budgets $\epsilon$, SGM consistently yields substantial relative improvements on transferability.
+Moreover, in Appenfix \ref{sec:ada}, we explore different decay strategies for SGM.
+Specifically, we consider: 1) module-wise decay, where separate decay factors are assigned to different architectural components—namely, $\gamma_{\text{attn}}$ for self-attention layers and $\gamma_{\text{mlp}}$ for MLP blocks in ViTs.
+We find that transferability is highly sensitive to the decay of attention gradients.
+And 2) decay frequency along the path, where the decay is applied either once per residual path or multiple times at each parametric module in Inception.
+The results consistently show that decaying gradients at each parametric module is critical for achieving stronger transferability.

-In Figure \ref{fig:features}, we comprehensively display the SmoothGrad of four models (DN121, DN201, RN18, RN50) against four highly confident images from the ImageNet validation set.
-Intriguingly, the results reveal that the interpreted features vary across different architectures.
-In other words, different models may rely on different features for prediction and tend to generate adversarial examples (perturbing the input images) in a different way, which may result in the low black-box transferability.
-Further, we decay the gradients from the residual modules and combine SmoothGrad with PGD+SGM in Figure \ref{fig:explainable}.
-We find that more features are visualized on the SmoothGrad map with smaller $\gamma$, which indicates that adversarial perturbations from SGM influence features to change from local to the global one.
-In Table \ref{tab:confidence_change}, we also craft adversarial samples on DenseNet-121 accordingly, and evaluate their black-box transferability on ResNet-50.
-We find the confidence in the ground-truth class decreases significantly when we decay the $\gamma$.
-Therefore, applying SGM can effectively introduce more features into adversarial perturbation, which improves the transferability and enhances threats to target models.
+To gain deeper insight into how SGM influences feature learning, we visualize the perturbed regions using SmoothGrad \cite{smilkov2017smoothgrad} on ResNet-like models.
+In Figure~\ref{fig:features}, we present SmoothGrad maps for four models (DN121, DN201, RN18, RN50) on high-confidence images from the ImageNet validation set.
+These visualizations show that different architectures rely on different predictive features and perturb them in distinct ways, which helps explain the low transferability of vanilla adversarial examples.
+Building on this, we apply PGD+SGM with different $\gamma$ and visualize the resulting features in Figure~\ref{fig:explainable}.
+We find that smaller $\gamma$ values lead to broader feature activation, indicating that SGM encourages perturbations to shift from highly localized patterns to more global, transferable features.
+To quantify this effect, we evaluate the transferability of models in Figure~\ref{fig:explainable} against ResNet-50.
+As shown in Table~\ref{tab:confidence_change}, the confidence of the ground-truth class on the target model significantly decreases as $\gamma$ decreases.
+This indicates that applying SGM can effectively introduce more global features into adversarial perturbation, which improves the transferability and enhances threats to target models.